prescottprue/generator-ng6/README.md

 ```

 ## Testing Setup
 All test are written in ES6 too because why not!
-We use JSPM to take care of all the logistics of getting those files run in browsers just like our client files.
+We use Babelify to take care of all the logistics of getting those files run in browsers just like our client files.
 Our setup is:

 * Karma
 * Mocha